johnellmore/voronoijs/README.md

 # voronoijs

 A Javascript implementation of Steven J. Fortune's algorithm to efficiently compute Voronoi diagrams.
-The Voronoi object's purpose is to solely compute a Voronoi diagram.
 There are no production dependencies--only dev dependencies for development usage.
 It also contains no rendering code: that is left to the user of the library.

 This implementation is forked from [Raymond Hill's excellent JS library](https://github.com/gorhill/Javascript-Voronoi).
 The goal with this fork is to support the modified version of the Fortune algorithm which can construct an additively weighted Voronoi diagram.
-Also, this refactors much of the implementation to use modern JavaScript syntax--ES modules, classes, etc.
+Also, this refactors much of the implementation to use modern JavaScript syntax (ES modules, classes, etc.), and adds unit tests around the library.

+VERY MUCH A WORK IN PROGRESS.
+THIS PROBABLY ISN'T WHAT YOU WANT RIGHT NOW.

 ## License